All posts by

 Erp.
 Forget I said that.
 First Directive and all that.
 And YES I know you’re familiar with the concept; where do you think Gene Roddenberry got the notion…?

 I SAW THE QUEEN!
 THE ACTUAL, LIVING BREATHING QUEEN!
-It was very brief, if I’m completely honest with you (I saw her ankle when she got out of the car), but it still counts!
+Well I saw her ankle when she got out of the car in the main arena, but it still counts!

 So did you all watch the Commonwealth Games opening ceremony too?
-Gosh, what a wonderful show it was.
-The singing, the dancing, the chairs, the kilts; it couldn’t have been more Scottish if Frankie Boyle had been stabbed with a slice of deep-fried shortcake.
-Although I did take issue with some of the Scottie dogs who simply refused to walk out in front of their team and had to be carried – letting the side down rather, I thought.
+Woof, what a wonderful show it was.
+The singing, the dancing, the chairs, the kilts; it couldn’t have been more Scottish if Frankie Boyle had stabbed Nessie in the throat with a slice of deep-fried shortcake.

-But we made it to Glasgow in time thank Lassie.
+But we made it to the Glasgow arena in time phew.
 Everyone was talking about a virus in the athletes’ village and how the weightlifters would have to be careful not to shart – must be a technical term – but at that point I was sent to “sniff out terrorists” by one of the bosses.
 I love tasks like that; the vaguer the better.

-And then afterwards when all the police bosses gathered together to give each other a pat on the back (mutual master baton society -?- the Sergeant called it later and everybody laughed, but I couldn’t see the baton anywhere so I’m not sure what that meant).
-Boss 1 said to Boss 2 how it had all happened without a hitch thanks to them personally and how they were expecting commendations for it, or possibly an OBE.
-Other Bugger’s Efforts, my Sergeant said later.
+And then afterwards all the police bosses gathered together to give each other a pat on the back (mutual master baton society Sarge called it later and everybody laughed, but I couldn’t see the baton anywhere so I’m not sure what that meant).

 Next week: Otto sniffs a suspicious package